 Why did I leave?

 I craved new challenges.
 To be responsible for building the business at a pre-revenue growth stage startup.
-I couldn’t wait to start….I joined Ayar Labs on January 3rd, 2019.
+I couldn’t wait to start….I joined Ayar Labs, an optical I/O startup, on January 3rd, 2019.

 It’s been a heck of a ride so far.